adam-p/yesterday-i-learned/chemistry.md

+1. Beer curdles milk [because](http://science.howstuffworks.com/innovation/edible-innovations/beer-milk-curdle.htm) the acidity neutralizes the negative charge on the casein grouped into micelles, which cause them to clump together in larger and larger quantities.
+1. Potassium (and/or hydrogen) carbonate are conjugate bases of carbonic acid.
+They are basic.
 1. [Ethyl ethanoate](https://en.wikipedia.org/wiki/Ethyl_acetate) is abberviated as EtOAc, because the IUPAC are a group of Commie Frenchists.
 1. Rubbing your finger hard will start smelling like sulphur, presumably because your are burning off your cysteine [disulphide bridges](https://en.wikipedia.org/wiki/Disulfide).
 1. [Vinegar reportedly melts through nitrile gloves in less than one hour.](http://www.augusta.edu/services/ehs/chemsafe/PDF%20files/gloveselechart.pdf) How well other kinds of gloves handle other kinds of chemicals are nonspecific to functional group, so there is not really a trend.